In this article:

 Frequently Asked Questions

-What is private home care?
+What is private home care, and how does it work?

 Private home care is support you arrange and pay for directly, without waiting for government funding.
 It offers more flexibility and can usually begin much sooner.
 Learn more about private home care.